My Top 3 Worst Asthma Triggers

 What are your worst asthma triggers?
-For me, this has changed over the years.
+For me, they have changed over the years.
 As it stands right now, these are my 3 worst asthma triggers.

 My asthma has greatly improved.
 In the past, I could have made this list much longer.
 I could have added things like laughter, stress, and strong smells.
 I could have added pollen, which has historically made springtime unbearable for me.
-I could have added animal dander, which made it hard visiting anyone with pets.
-Thankfully, modern medicine has helped me to pretty much eliminate all of these triggers.
+I could have added animal dander, which made it hard to visit anyone with pets.
+Experiencing such constant breathing difficulties was exhausting.
+Thankfully, modern medicine has helped me to pretty much eliminate all of these asthma triggers.
 And that is a good thing.

 So, what about you?
 What are your top 3 asthma triggers?
 Please let us know in the comments below.